bevacqua/woofmark/readme.markdown

 This kind of nudge to the Markdown compiler is particularly useful in simpler use cases where you'd want to preserve HTML elements entirely when they have CSS classes, as well.

+### Preserving Selection Across Input Modes

+Note that both `megamark` and `domador` support a special option called `markers`, needed to preserve selection across input modes.
+Unless your `parseHTML` function supports this option, you'll lose that functionality when providing your own custom parsing functions.
+That's one of the reasons we strongly recommend using `megamark` and `domador`.

 ### `options.fencing`

 Prefers to wrap code blocks in "fences" _(GitHub style)_ instead of indenting code blocks using four spaces.
 Defaults to `true`.